ROYAL NAVY SUBMARINE MUSEUM

 Life under the sea poses challenges that go unseen and unheard.
 The exhibition will present an insight into life on board the "Silent & Secret" Polaris submarines, using personal accounts and key displays drawn from a number of National Museum of the Royal Navy sites, private lenders and other museums.
 Visitors will be able to hear stories and see documents and personal possessions of those who served in the Polaris submarine fleet.

-The Royal Navy Submarine Museum is open from Wednesday - Sunday 10am – 4:30pm (Last entry 4pm).
+The Royal Navy Submarine Museum is open daily this Summer, Monday - Sunday 10am – 4:00pm (Last entry 4.30pm) until 5th September.
 Booking your day/time slot is essential.

 Share This Page